 Successfully winning battles rewards the player with experience and ability points, as you would expect, and you can spend your ability point upgrading your characters stats and abilities in the Ascension Grid, Final Fantasy XV’s answer to the Sphere Grid.
 Leveling up your characters, on the other hand, is handled differently to previous instalments in the series.

 Although defeating enemies and winning battles rewards the player with experience points you characters don’t actually accumulate experience until they rest.
 You can rest at various designated camping areas while out exploring the world, or at hotels, and different locations have different advantages.
 Resting at a camp will accumulate your experience points and gives the player the option to take advantage of Ignis’s unique skill.
 Each character has their own unique skill; Noctis is a keen fisherman, Gladiolus collects the items enemies drop in battle and Prompto loves taking photographs.
-Ignis’s skill is cooking, and when you rest at camp he can cook meals for the party which grant temporary boosts to variety of different things, such as temporarily increasing your HP or attack power, or even granting a boost to the experience points you earn for defeating enemies.
+Ignis’s skill is cooking, and when you rest at camp he can cook meals for the party which grant temporary boosts to variety of different things, such as temporarily increasing your maximum HP or attack power, or even granting a boost to the experience points you earn for defeating enemies.
 When you rest at hotels you gain a boost to the experience points you have accumulated.
 If you have 1000 experience points, and stay at a hotel with a 1.5 EXP boost, you will actually accumulate 1500 experience points instead, or if you stay at a hotel with a 2.0 EXP boost you’ll accumulate 2000.
 But when you stay at a hotel Ignis won’t cook you meals.
 Whether you prefer having stat boosting meals, or gaining a boost to your experience points, I’d recommend you rest at both types of locations throughout the adventure to take advantage of the different boots you earn.

 The setting is a weird departure for the series.
 Over the years the series has taken on medieval fantasy and science-fiction, and sometimes elements of steampunk, but Final Fantasy XV is strangely grounded largely in reality (or at least as close to reality a Final Fantasy game can be).
 You still get flying ships, chocobos, giant summons and other traditions one would expect from the series, and monsters are a common sight, but never before have the characters had to travel around in a car, or go to fast food restaurants to eat, or go shopping at a petrol station after refueling the car to stock up on supplies.
 At first I wasn’t sure whether or not I liked all the mundane, everyday aspects to the setting, but after a while it really grew on me.
 It’s different, and in the end that’s what I ended up enjoying the most about it.

 One aspect the developer greatly overstated was the feeling of a best friend “road trip”.
 The Regalia, the car the heroes travel around in, was featured heavily in promotion for the game.
-It was almost the fifth member of your party, in many regards; but the Regalia was essentially pointless.
+It was almost the fifth member of your party, in many regards, but the Regalia was essentially pointless.
 The most useful feature it has is that it allows you to fast travel, but outside that the general use of the thing is limited.
 When you actually drive somewhere it is usually controlled entirely by the Ignis.
 You can manually drive, but you can’t go off road and if you try and drive on the opposite side of the road the game tries to drag you back across to the correct side.
 Even on manual control it still feels like it’s on auto-pilot.
 Because of this it went largely unused, which for something Square promoted so heavily is rather disappointing.

 The Final Fantasy series has a rich history of wonderful music.
 Some of the best video game soundtracks ever produced have been for the series, with the legendary Nobuo Uematsu at the helm.
 Since Final Fantasy X though Uematsu’s involvement in the series has diminished greatly, and the only game since IX which he has composed entirely by himself was the original Final Fantasy XIV.
 He isn’t involved with XV at all, but thankfully Square brought another legendary composer on board.
-The soundtrack for Final Fantasy XV was composed by none other than Yoko Shimomura, the composer of titles such as Street Fighter II, Kingdom Hearts and Xenoblade Chronicles.
+The soundtrack for Final Fantasy XV was composed by none other than Yoko Shimomura, the composer of titles such as Street Fighter II, Super Mario RPG, Kingdom Hearts and Xenoblade Chronicles.
 She did a commendable job, crafting some truly beautiful pieces.
 Her work on Final Fantasy XV isn’t quite as good as Xenoblade Chronicles, but the music is still enjoyable to listen to.
-I have a tendency when playing video games with good music to just stand about doing nothing and just listen to the music play.
+I have a tendency when playing video games with good music to just stand around doing nothing and just listen to the music play.
 I have to say I did this on numerous occasions throughout the 130 hours I spent with Final Fantasy XV.

 Final Verdict: RECOMMENDED